aptech/docs/docs/CR-mergevar.rst

 ----------------
 .. function:: mergevar(vnames)

-    :param vnames:
+    :param vnames: names of K global matrices
-    :type vnames: string or Kx1 column vector containing the names of K global matrices
+    :type vnames: string or Kx1 column vector

-    :returns: x (*NxM matrix that contains the concatenated matrices*), where M is the sum of the columns in the K matrices specified in  vnames.
+    :returns: x (*NxM matrix*), contains the concatenated matrices where *M* is the sum of the columns in the *K* matrices specified in *vnames*.

 Remarks
 -------

-The matrices specified in vnames must be globals and they must all have the same number of rows.
+The matrices specified in *vnames* must be globals and they must all have the same number of rows.

-This function is the opposite of makevars.
+This function is the opposite of :func:`makevars`.

 Examples